Events + Idea Homes

 “The Stretch Code was presented to voters as an environmental benefit that would only increase the cost of building by about $600 or so,” Cummings claims.
 “But it costs $2,500 to hire an engineer for the analysis and then you have to spend three times the normal amount on insulation.
 It’s great to use less propane gas to heat your house, but you have to use 10 times the electricity for heat and fans to increase air flow.”

-Cummings estimates that the Stretch Code adds as much as $75,000 to the cost of building a house in his area, which deters some builders from building there.
+Cummings estimates the Stretch Code adds as much as $75,000 to the cost of building a house in his area, which deters some builders from building there.

 Achieving a lower HERS rating

-“To lower your HERS rating, you have to work together with your suppliers and contractors to increase your insulation, choose the right windows and make sure you’re building a tight house,” says Cummings.
+“To lower your HERS rating, you have to work together with your suppliers and contractors to increase your insulation, choose the right windows and make sure you’re building a tight house,” Cummings says.
+He designed the house first and then had to make changes with the help of the building sponsors to meet the requirements of the Stretch Code.

 The Cummings and their partners will share more details about their collaboration as progress continues on The House That Blues Built.